skuligowski/md-docs/README.md

                             that should be included in generated docs.
 Defaults: **/*.md --port PORT             Port that will be used to serve the documentation on the web.
 Defaults: 8000
-    --theme THEME           An embedded theme name or a path to a custom theme.
+    --base-href HREF        Base URL prepended to the documentation paths --theme THEME           An embedded theme name or a path to a custom theme.
                             Defaults: default
     --watch                 Watches markdown files for changes.